eerkmen/Foundations-of-Healthcare-Systems-Engineering/Module_3-Systems_Engineering_Approach_in_Healthcare/7-testing_production_deployment.md

   - Detailed component-level testing occurs in later stages.
   - Integration tests occur when elements are brought together.
   - Final tests take place at the operational level involving administrators, clinicians, etc.

+## Production and Deployment (Stage 12)
+- **Overview:**
+  - After designing, integrating, and building, the next steps are production and deployment.

+- **Two Terms Explained:**
+  - **Production:** Reproducing the designed and tested item.
+  - **Deployment:** Installing the produced items in an operational setting like an ICU or hospital.

+- **Logistics and Monitoring:**
+  - Continuous monitoring is required to ensure correct deployment.

+- **Knowledge Base and Organization:**
+  - Production and deployment often require different knowledge and experience bases than design.
+  - Efficient organization is key for transition from design to production and deployment.

+- **Infrastructure and Regulations:**
+  - Be aware of the environment and how the system will be housed.
+  - Adhere to existing standards and regulations to avoid pitfalls.